ProAccess/HOACompetenceProject/readme.md

 [HOACompetenceProject.org](https://www.hoacompetenceproject.org) website
 with its [discussions
 forum](https://hoacompetenceproject.org/pages/forum.php) is a great way for participating in this effort.
-But if you’re comfortable using GitHub, that will expedite development, particularly if you are an attorney willing to help draft legislation.
+But if you’re comfortable using GitHub and forking the project, that will expedite development, particularly if you are an attorney willing to help draft legislation.
 (I’m clearly not an attorney and while I’ve made a lay effort to adapt existing legislation for this, we need professional help.
-Please helpby drafting possible legislation to bring this program to reality.
+Please help by drafting possible legislation to bring this program to reality.

 While this program was created with the California legislature in mind, Community Association owners, professionals and legislators across the